Get all your news in one place.

 Rhiannon Derbyshire

-First impressions of Dr Dennis Gross DRx SpectraLite FaceWare Pro
+Our first impressions of Dr Dennis Gross DRx SpectraLite FaceWare Pro

-Rhiannon's mask in action - switched off (l) and on the blue light setting (r) (Image credit: Rhiannon Derbyshire)
+Rhiannon's mask in action switched off (L) and on the blue light setting (R) (Image credit: Rhiannon Derbyshire)

-I've had this mask for around a year and because I'm clutter-averse, I've thrown away the box.
-However, when you receive your shiny new mask, it'll come in a square box with a charging cable, a cotton bag, and some instructions.
+I've had this mask for around a year and, because I'm clutter-averse, I've thrown away the box.
+However, when you receive your shiny new mask, it'll come in a square box with a charging cable, a cotton bag and some instructions.
 The mask itself is quite chunky, but stylishly white and rose gold with a silicone strap (more on that later).

 How does the Dr Dennis Gross DRx SpectraLite FaceWare perform?